2024 Lebanon war: Killing of civilians in Lebanon

 On 5 November 2023, an Israeli airstrike hit a car near Ainata, Lebanon, killing three children and their grandmother, and injuring their mother.
 The IDF admitted to striking the vehicle.
 Human Rights Watch stated that their killings should be investigated as an apparent war crime.
 Najib Mikati, Lebanon's caretaker prime minister, called the attack a "heinous crime" and said that Lebanon would file a complaint to the UN Security Council.
 According to the Syrian Observatory for Human Rights, at least 78 Syrian civilians were killed by the IDF.

 Attacks on Lebanese healthcare facilities and healthcare workers

 According to Al Jazeera, Israel has "carried out more than 280 attacks on emergency medical facilities in Lebanon" in the first 13 months of the war.
 This has resulted in the deaths of at least 208 health care workers, and 311 other injuries.
 Targeting health establishments and units, including hospitals and their medical staff, is illegal under international humanitarian law.
 Human Rights Watch states that it has documented three Israeli attacks on Lebanese medical workers and healthcare facilities and refers to the attacks as "apparent war crimes."

 Israel justified the strikes as targeting Hezbollah bunkers beneath the hospitals, as medical facilities lose protections when they are used for militant activity.

-Attacks on civilian Hezbollah targets
+Attacks on civilian targets

 In October 2024, Israel bombed financial institutions it stated were affiliated with Hezbollah, leading Amnesty International to state the strikes should be investigated as possible war crimes.